Senecio eboracensis: Distribution

-while the other parent Senecio squalidus was introduced from Mount Etna in Sicily in 1690 to the Oxford Botanic Garden in Oxford, England and was soon spreading happily along the railways and throughout the country.
+while the other parent Senecio squalidus was introduced from Mount Etna in Sicily in 1690 to the Oxford Botanic Garden in Oxford, England and was soon spreading along the railways and throughout the country.

+It became near-extinct by the 1990s probably due to the use of weed-killing chemicals and ground disturbance.
+A programme of reintroduction in York resulted in flowering plants in 2023 and a sustainable population of several thousand plants.

 Evolution

 Senecio eboracensis is a hybrid species whose parents are the self-incompatible and promiscuous Sicilian Senecio squalidus (also known as Oxford ragwort) and the self-compatible and tenacious Senecio vulgaris (also known as Common groundsel).
 Like S. vulgaris, S. eboracensis is self-compatible but shows little or no natural crossing with its parent species and is therefore reproductively isolated, indicating that strong breeding barriers exist between this new hybrid and its parents.

 It is thought to have resulted from backcrossing of the F1 hybrid of its parents to S. vulgaris.
 S. vulgaris is native to Britain, while S. squalidus was introduced from Sicily in the early 18th century; therefore, S. eboracensis has speciated from those two species within the last 300 years.